carbon-language/carbon-lang/CONTRIBUTING.md

 free to ask on Discord or [GitHub](https://github.com/carbon-language/carbon-lang/discussions).

-Everyone contributing to Carbon is expected to:
+Everyone who contributes to Carbon is expected to:

 -   Read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 We expect everyone in our community to be welcoming, helpful, and respectful.